-Chair: Amanda Sturgill, Associate Professor, School of Communications, Elon University
+Chair: Amanda Sturgill, Associate Professor, Elon University

 Graduate and undergraduate students may submit papers for consideration directly to the student poster competition.
 In addition, student papers not accepted for presentation in one of the topic areas above will also be considered in the poster competition, which will provide a certificate of participation and a prize for the top poster for submitted manuscripts.
 Topics for the poster session may include any topic pertinent to understanding, monitoring, reporting, visualizing and interpreting data, and engaging audiences using traditional media analysis, and online and social media analytics.

 – Paper Competitions (for faculty and graduate students)

 – Student Poster Competition (graduate and undergraduate categories)

 Note: The Student Paper Competition offers monetary awards for 1st ($300), 2nd ($200) & 3rd ($100) place and are also eligible for publication in an edited volume with Routledge.

 BEA Members can upload papers to the BEA2018 All Academic site with their BEA membership login and password.
 If you know you BEA login information login to your All Academic account.
 If you forgot your BEA membership password, please click here to reset.
 If you ARE NOT a member, please click here to create an account.